Megalodon Campaign Backdoored 5,561 GitHub Repositories via Poisoned CI/CD Workflows

 Signal 01 — Megalodon Weaponizes the Merge, Not a Vulnerability

 Most supply-chain coverage will lead with the 5,561-repository number, and the scale is genuinely striking.
 But the more important fact is what Megalodon does not require: a vulnerability.
 There is no CVE here, no exploit, no flaw in GitHub's code.
-The campaign works because it abuses a workflow — the single most routine action in software development, the act of a maintainer accepting a plausible-looking change.
+The campaign works because it abuses a workflow — the single most routine action in software development, a maintainer accepting a plausible-looking change.
 A commit from 'build-bot' adjusting a CI file is precisely the kind of thing a maintainer merges without a second look, and the moment they do, the payload runs inside their own pipeline.
-That is a fundamentally different problem from a patchable bug.
-You cannot patch the merge.
+That is a fundamentally different problem from a patchable bug, because you cannot patch the merge.
 Defending against Megalodon means changing how the highest-trust, least-scrutinized changes in a repository are reviewed — organizational and procedural work, not a software update.

 Signal 02 — The .github/workflows/ Directory Is the Soft Spot

 Every repository has a directory that is simultaneously the most powerful and the least reviewed: .github/workflows/.
-The files there define what runs in CI, with what permissions, with access to which secrets — and yet in most organizations a change to a workflow file passes through the same casual review as a change to a README, or less.
-Megalodon is built precisely around that asymmetry.
-Its entire method is to put a base64 payload into a workflow file and let normal, light-touch review wave it through.
-The editorial takeaway for engineering leaders is narrow and concrete: the .github/ directory deserves stricter controls than your application code, not looser ones — required reviews, CODEOWNERS, pinned actions, and a default assumption that an unexpected workflow change is hostile until proven otherwise.
+The files there define what runs in CI, with what permissions, and with access to which secrets — and yet in most organizations a change to a workflow file passes through the same casual review as a change to a README, or less.
+Megalodon is built precisely around that asymmetry; its entire method is to put a base64 payload into a workflow file and let normal, light-touch review wave it through.
+The takeaway for engineering leaders is narrow and concrete: the .github/ directory deserves stricter controls than application code, not looser ones — required reviews, CODEOWNERS, pinned actions, and a default assumption that an unexpected workflow change is hostile until proven otherwise.

 Signal 03 — Automation Rewrote the Math

 The reason Megalodon belongs in the same conversation as the GitHub/TeamPCP breach and the Shai-Hulud worm is not that they share an operator — there is no evidence they do — but that they share a conclusion.
-In a single fortnight, three independent operators each industrialized an attack on the developer-trust surface, and Megalodon is the clearest demonstration of what that industrialization means: 5,561 repositories touched in six hours by tooling that needs no human in the loop.
-Manual review — a maintainer carefully reading each commit — is the defense this campaign is designed to outrun, and at automation's scale it simply cannot keep pace.
+In a single fortnight, several independent operators each industrialized an attack on the developer-trust surface, and Megalodon is the clearest demonstration of what that industrialization means: 5,561 repositories touched in six hours by tooling that needs no human in the loop.
+Manual review — a maintainer carefully reading each commit — is the defense this campaign is designed to outrun, and at automation's scale it cannot keep pace.
 The defensive response has to be automated too: workflow-integrity scanning, secret-exposure detection, and machine-speed alerting on the developer pipeline.
 The era in which supply-chain security could rely on a careful human at the merge button is the era Megalodon just closed.

 Sources